Suggested links

 12-Step Programs for Recovery

-Support groups such as Alcoholics Anonymous (AA) and Narcotics Anonymous (NA) are programs consisting of 12 progressive steps that guide individuals in sobriety.
 These 12-step programs are available both in rehab and after rehab is finished, so recovering addicts can continue their 12-step work even after completing their rehab program.

 The truth is, life after rehab will be different, but that’s not a bad thing!
-Using the skills you acquired during treatment and making significant life changes can lead you to a happier, more fulfilling life.
+Using the skills you acquired during treatment and making significant changes can lead you to a happier, more fulfilling life.
 After rehab, the critical thing to remember is to take things one small step at a time.

-Continue Going to Therapy
+1. Continue Going to Therapy

-Doctors strongly recommend attending individual therapy after your rehab program.
-While behavioral therapy is also provided during rehab, continuing the work you started can help you maintain long-term sobriety and improve your overall quality of life.
+Many times, therapy is provided during rehab.
+However, continuing to work on your behavioral health can help you maintain long-term sobriety and improve your overall quality of life—especially if you also have a co-occurring mental illness.

 Family therapy allows an addict to make amends to family members and work through any other complications resulting from their addiction.
 Alternatively, family therapy may provide additional healing and support if family issues contribute to your behaviors and initial substance abuse.

-Find a Support Group
+2. Find a Support Group

 Support groups after rehab are also beneficial.
 Consider joining a 12-step program in your area to have a supportive group of peers to help you remain sober.
-Many other support groups are available, both in-person and online, to give you a sense of community with other recovering addicts who understand what you’ve experienced.

-Eliminate Toxic Friends and Situations
+3. Eliminate Toxic Friends and Harmful Situations

-As you strengthen your support system through family and peers, you will also want to remove toxic people or social situations from your life.
 Making these changes may be hard at first, but if a particular group of people is still using drugs or are connected to your previous drinking or drug problem, spending time with them again will make it hard to stay sober.

 Similarly, you may need to avoid certain social situations—like going to bars or old hangout spots—where drug or alcohol use once occurred.
 Avoiding temptations will improve your chances of preventing relapse as well.

-Create a New Routine
+4. Create New Routines

 As you eliminate any possible toxic people or situations from your life, you’ll want to replace those with healthier habits.
 Once you’re out of rehab, creating a new routine will help you develop a new sense of normal.

-Find New Hobbies
+5. Find New Hobbies & Develop New Skills

-Focus on Your Health
+6. Focus on Improving Your Health

 One possible suggestion for a new hobby is to get more interested in health and fitness.
 You don’t have to become a “gym rat” to become more health-conscious, and you can begin being more health-conscious by thinking more about the types of food you eat and focusing on your nutrition.

-Get Plenty of Rest
+7. Get Plenty of Rest (You Likely Need It!)

-As you continue your recovery journey, make sure you get plenty of rest—especially if you are taking part in more active hobbies.
+As you continue your recovery journey, ensure you get plenty of rest—especially if you are participating in more active hobbies.
 You’ve completed the initial stage of treatment, but your mind and body are still recovering.
-Ensuring you get plenty of sleep will allow your body to recover and keep you mentally refreshed.

-Set and Accomplish Goals
+8. Set and Accomplish Goals

-Setting goals and working toward accomplishing them can provide you with motivation and positive reinforcement in your new drug-free life.
 Setting goals doesn’t have to be complicated.
-They can be as simple as finding a support group, continuing a certain amount of therapy sessions, or even creating a new habit like making the bed every day.
+It can be as simple as finding a support group, continuing a certain amount of therapy sessions, or even creating a new habit like making the bed every day.

 Consider tracking your goals in a planner or a bullet journal, and enjoy the feeling that comes each time you check something off your list.

-Make Amends
+9. Make Amends & Move Forward

 One of the more difficult parts of rebuilding your life will be making amends with those you have hurt due to your addiction.
-Making amends will give both you and those you may have harmed the opportunity to work through things and move on.
+Making amends will give you and those you may have harmed the opportunity to work through things and move on.

 Making amends with someone may lead to a renewed relationship, and it may not.
 However, the key is that you are actively working on a better, healthier lifestyle while being accountable for behaviors you made in the past.